Offroaders123/Simple-Sides/README.md

 Feel free to include Simple Sides in your own resource pack!
 My only requests are for a mention of my username, "Offroaders123", and a link back to either this MCPEDL post, my MCPEDL profile, this GitHub Repository, or my GitHub profile.
 Thanks!

 Found a bug?
 Have a feature suggestion?
-Feel free to [contact me by email](mailto:offroaders123@gmail.com), or submit a pull request to this GitHub Repository!
+Feel free to [contact me by email](mailto:offroaders123@gmail.com), or submit a new issue to this GitHub Repository!

 ---